An occult investigation of the problem of Good and Evil

 You may search the Bible from cover to cover and not find a single statement that supports the contention that God wants to keep us in ignorance.
 On the contrary, there are many verses that exhort us to acquire both knowledge and wisdom.
 Jesus says: "Seek, and ye shall find; knock, and it shall be opened unto you.
 For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened" (Matthew 7:9-10; Luke 11:10).
 He further tells us that "...there is nothing covered, that shall not be revealed; neither hid, that shall not be known" (Luke 12:2).
 What else can this mean but that God desires that we should learn his purposes?
 We find the same injunction in the Old Testament, where we may read "Bow down thine ear, and hear the words of the wise, and apply thine heart unto my knowledge" (Proverbs 22:17).
 So what has brought about this ignorance?

-The fact that the Church long since lost the keys to the Mysteries of God which Jesus taught to his chosen disciples, if it ever possessed them at all, which I personally doubt.
+The reason for this ignorance is that the Church has long since lost the keys to the Mysteries of God which Jesus taught to his chosen disciples, if it ever possessed them at all, which I personally doubt.
 There is evidence that St Paul did know these Mysteries, and possibly a few of the early Fathers of the Church knew them too, such as Clement of Alexandria and Origen.
 But their knowledge died with them, or was suppressed, it does not matter which, for the end result was the same; from that day to this the Church could not, and cannot, explain 'many things' as Dr Welby had the honesty to admit.

 As long ago as the 3rd century B.C., the Greek philosopher Epicurus asked: "Is God willing to prevent evil, but not able?
 Then he is impotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Whence then is evil?"
 Epicurus' proposition seems quite reasonable at first sight, and it has been echoed in various ways in support of the arguments of believers and non-believers alike.
 But is it as reasonable as it appears?
 I would submit that Epicurus sidesteps the question just as adroitly as the Church by answering his third proposition with the same question he started with, leaving us none the wiser as to the reasons why God may allow evil even though he is 'both able and willing' to 'prevent' it.